Cybercrime in Ghana: Legislation

 The Ghanaian government saw cybercrime as an increasingly real threat by the mid-2000s.
 Up until the first major piece of legislation in response to the issue, the 2008 Electronic Transactions Act (Act 772), most convicted of internet fraud, a form of cybercrime, were charged in the criminal Code Act 20/60 Section 131.
 Critics argued that the lack of severity of punishment under this code, as well as a lack of relevance to the facts of some cases, meant that it served as a weak deterrent for cybercrime.
 Since Act 772 however, the Ghanaian parliament has continued to pass legislation specific to cybercrime, including the National Information Technology Agency Act, 2008 (Act 771) and the Data Protection Act, 2012 (Act 843).
-Despite this, some limitations with current legislation do exist, such as a lack of adaptibility to new forms of cybercrime and difficulty in collecting evidence to persecute under the new Acts.
+Despite this, some limitations with current legislation do exist, such as a lack of adaptability to new forms of cybercrime and difficulty in collecting evidence to persecute under the new Acts.